Can You Sell Your Home Yourself? – Griggs Homes

 Lack of experience

-Of course, estate agents have years of experience in the property market, which grants them extensive knowledge.
+Of course, estate agents have years of experience in the property market, which grants them extensive knowledge of the area and the buyers to help get a quick house sale.
 However, this should not discredit your own endeavour.
 The internet is full of useful guides and advice, and even stories and top tips from those who have sold their own homes themselves.

 But experience cannot be taught.
 The law can be very confusing to navigate and estate agents are well versed with the legal issues surrounding property.
 This often stumps private sellers and can stand as a great barrier to success.